-A suspension status will remain until the student successfully completes a semester(s) at his/her own expense and meets the above policy requirements; aid eligibility may then be reinstated.
-If it is determined that a student has exceeded the 150% timeframe OR academic progress reflects the inability to complete a degree within the timeframe, the student will be suspended and a student's only option for reinstatement of aid is by appealing the suspension status.
-A student may only choose the appeal option IF he/she can complete his/her program with in the 30 hours upon approval of the appeal.
+A suspension status will remain until the student successfully completes a semester(s) at their own expense and meets the above policy requirements; aid eligibility may then be reinstated.
+If it is determined that a student has exceeded the 150% timeframe, the student will be suspended and a student's only option for reinstatement of aid is by appealing the suspension status.